 Today we will explore some of the monasteries around Leh.
 After breakfast ride for 15 km, visit the monastery and palace of Shey.
 A gilded copper statue of Shakyamuni Buddha here is a must-see.
 Later we’ll visit the Potala palace – resembling monastery of Thiksey, Hemis Monastery – the largest monastery of Ladakh.
 The museum here walks you through the history of Ladakh’s Buddhism.

-With beautiful memories to cherish, leave back Marling village and start walking back towards Cha village.
+With beautiful memories to cherish, leave from Marling village and start walking back towards Cha village.
 Continue on the road until Purne and then cross the bridge to start climbing towards Cha.
 The pickup taxi would be waiting at Cha as the trekking comes to an end.
 Another 3 to 4hr ride through the dusty road and you will be at Padum.
-Stay overnight at the Hotel in Padum.
+Stay overnight at the homestay in Padum.

 After morning breakfast proceed to the Rangdum Monastery.
-A few hours of drive from Padum you will be climbing the Penzila pass(4200m).
-This area is very scenic and you will find many shepherd’s huts here.
+A few hours of drive from Padum you will be climbing the Penzi La (4200m).
+This area is very scenic and you will find many shepherds huts here.
 Rangdum Monastery is an important temple of Zanskar.
 Built in the 18th century, the monastery belongs to the Gelugpa order of Buddhism and home to some 40 monks.
 Stay in a homestay situated near the monastery.
 You can visit the monastery and visit its museum on the same day before going to the homestay or choose to wake up early and attend the Morning Prayer in the monastery.